Skip to main content

 See the Claude vision example.

 One important note: The Claude API only supports base64 representations of images.
-This is different from how OpenAI's vision works, in that it supports grabbing images from a URL.
+This is different from how OpenAI's vision works, as it supports grabbing images from a URL.
 As a result, if you are trying to compare Claude 3 and OpenAI vision capabilities, you will need to have separate prompts for each.

 providers: